dleppik/EgTest/README.md

 public class ExampleForReadme {

     //
-    // @Eg:  given the specified input, returns the specified value
+    // @Eg:  given the specified input, returns the specified value.
+Arguments are copied verbatim into test code,
+    // so we need to escape strings, since there could be a class named "World" in the test's scope.
     //

     @Eg(given = {"\"World\""}, returns = "\"Hello, World!\"")